 From regulators to customers, the world is watching how banks conduct business.
-While banking institutions face a complex regulatory environment, compliance failures can bring fines, penalties, consumer litigation, and loss of consumer trust.
+While banking institutions face a complex regulatory environment, financial regulatory compliance failures can bring fines, penalties, consumer litigation, and loss of consumer trust.

 If you oversee compliance with a bank, credit union, or other deposit institution, you need compliance technology designed to help you meet your regulatory obligations and demonstrate your commitment to protecting your customers.